-As County Administrator of Accomack County, I am providing this letter of support for the "Getting Rural Virginia Connected" program.
-The Accomack County Board of Supervisors will receive a presentation on the program at its regular meeting on March 21, 2001.
-I expect the Governing Body to support this cooperative effort between the Virginia Cooperative Extension Service and the Blacksburg Electronic Village to work with underserved, rural communities to acquire and effectively use the technological and telecommunications systems needed to enhance economic well-being and maintain the traditional high quality of life in rural America.
+On behalf of Chairman Felton Sessoms and the Northampton County Board of Supervisors, I am pleased to provide this letter of support for the "Getting Rural Virginia Connected" program.
+I understand that this program is a cooperative effort between the Virginia Cooperative Extension Service and the Blacksburg Electronic Village to work with underserved, rural communities to acquire and effectively use the technological and telecommunications systems needed to enhance economic well-being and maintain the traditional high quality of life in rural America.